lzulauf/qiemem_stages/stages/README.md

 ### Advanced Segment generator

 This mode includes all the features of the [segment generator mode](#segment-generator), plus several additional features.
-The features included in this mode change the standard workflow of Stages, such as the addition of a new segment type and the modification of the way existing segment types function; thus, they have been put it in a separate mode.
+The features included in this mode change the standard workflow of Stages, such as the addition of a new segment type and the modification of the way existing segment types function; thus, they have been put in a separate mode.

 ##### Random segment type
 This mode adds a fourth segment type, **random segments**, which gives you access to several different types of random and chaotic CV.